Rajpratik71/linux-manPages/animate.md

          -list type           print a list of supported option arguments -version             print version information

-       In  addition  to  those listed above, you can specify these standard X resources as command line options:  -background,  -bordercolor,  -bor‐ derwidth,  -font,  -foreground, -iconGeometry, -iconic, -name, -matte‐ color, -shared-memory, or -title.
+       In addition to those listed above, you can specify these standard X resources as command line options:  -background, -bordercolor, -borderwidth, -font,  -foreground,  -iconGeometry,  -iconic, -name, -mattecolor, -shared-memory, or -title.

-       By default, the image format of `file' is determined by its magic num‐ ber.
+       By  default, the image format of `file' is determined by its magic number.
 To specify a particular image format, precede the filename with an image format name and a colon (i.e. ps:image) or specify the image type as the filename suffix (i.e. image.ps).
 Specify 'file' as '-' for standard input or output.

        Buttons:
          1    press to map or unmap the Command widget